prpht9/tmux-fzf-session-switcher/README.md

 set -g @tfss_session_switcher_key "s"
 ```

 However, if you use ``<leader>f`` and ``<leader>b`` in vim.
 Aligning the keys for opening repos with opening files and selecting sessions with selecting buffers will create some really good muscle memory reenforcement.
-[HIGHLY RECOMMENDED]
+[KEEPING DEFAULT 'f' AND 'b' IS HIGHLY RECOMMENDED IN THIS SCENARIO]  (or at least match them up with whatever keys you use for FZF :Files and :Buffers in vim)

 If you don't like the way we launch sessions, just write your own script called tfss-session-launcher and put it in: